open-eid/SiVa/docs/siva/test_plan.md

 ## Testing through X-Road security server

-Following areas are covered:
+Following areas are covered for document validation:

   * Validation of valid signature
   * Validation of invalid signatur
   * Validation that returns Soap error

 All of the above test cases are run with BDOC, DDOC, PDF and X-Road ASiC-E containers.

+Following areas are covered for file extraction:

+  * Extraction of data files from valid ddoc
+  * Extraction of data files from invalid ddoc
+  * Error response from data file extraction

 Tests along with test case descriptions are available for rerun in [github](https://github.com/open-eid/SiVa/tree/develop/test-helpers/XRoadSoapUITests).

 Specific test cases and input files can be found in: